gapotchenko/adhoc-file-signer/source/client/README.md

-# Adhoc File Signer Client Tools
+# Adhoc File Signer Client

-The client tools provide functionality for interacting with Adhoc File Signer Server.
+The client tools provide functionality for interacting with the Adhoc File Signer Server.

 ## adhoc-sign-tool